cope-systems/bottle-swagger/README.rst

 * Python >= 2.7
 * Bottle >= 0.12
-* Swagger specification >= 2.0
+* Swagger specification == 2.0

 This project relies on `bravado-core <https://github.com/Yelp/bravado-core>`_ to perform the swagger schema validation, so any version of the Swagger spec supported by that project is also supported by this plugin.
+Note that Bravado Core does not yet support the OpenAPI 3.0 specification, thus this plugin does not work with OpenAPI 3.0 yet.

 Installation
 ------------
 ::

-  $ pip install bottle-swagger
+  $ pip install bottle-swagger-2

 Usage
 -----